Aravindh0112/Evaluating-Early-Physiotherapy-Impact-on-Heart-Surgery-Recovery/README.md

 - **Task 1**: A scientific report analyzing the effect of early physiotherapy on heart surgery recovery duration.
 - **Task 2**: An individual non-technical executive summary that communicates the key findings for decision-makers.

+## Files

+- The group report which provides a scientific analysis of the early physiotherapy programme's effectiveness in reducing the length of hospital stay after heart surgery.
+- The R Markdown file contains the statistical modeling and analysis conducted as part of the evaluation.
+It includes the methods and code used to analyze the data.
+- The individual executive summary that provides a non-technical summary of the findings, aimed at informing decision-makers within the Scottish Parliament.

 ## How to Use